GreatAttractor/stackistry/README.md

 - Flat-field

 A flat-field is an image used to compensate any brightness variations caused by the optical train (vignetting, etalon “sweet spot”, Newton rings etc.).
 Stackistry can use a flat-field created by an external tool (provided it is in one of the supported input formats); it can also create its own via ``File/Create flat-field from video...``.
 The video used for this purpose must show a uniformly lit and defocused view.
 Its absolute brightness is not important, however the tone curve must have the same characteristics as the video that is being processed (e.g. the camera’s gamma setting, if present, must be the same; shutter & gain settings may differ).
 For best results, use a video at least a few tens of frames long, so that any noise is averaged out.

+- Demosaicing of raw color

+Enabling the ``Treat mono input as raw color`` causes Stackistry to demosaic mono videos using the High Quality Linear Interpolation method (Malvar, He, Cutler).
+Stackistry does not detect the color filter pattern (RGGB, GRBG etc.) automatically, the user must choose the correct one (if it is unknown, can be done by trial and error, until the image in e.g. frame selection dialog is not showing checkerboard pattern nor reversed red/blue channels).

+The option can be left disabled for SER raw color videos, as they are demosaiced automatically.
+However, it may happen that a SER video specifies invalid color filter pattern; in such case, use this option to override it.

 ----------------------------------------